 You're seeing ants trailing across your kitchen floor or found them in droves in the bathroom.
 What can you do?
 There are a number of DIY options to get rid of ants, or you can choose to use a pest control service.
 If you opt for the latter, you'll get the best results if you know what to expect from the service and you take some simple steps to get ready for the extermination.
 This will not only make it easier for the pest control pros to do their job, but it also will improve the chances of eliminating the ants entirely.

-Professional Ant Control
+Professional Ant Control Services

-Because of this, if they are sprayed and killed, the colony will simply send out more workers to take their place.
+If the worker ants you see are sprayed and killed, the colony will simply send out more workers to take their place.
 So instead, ant bait is placed along the trails the ants follow.
 The workers find the bait, carry it back to the nest, and feed the queen, eliminating her and future populations.